Deschutes River near Benham Falls Oregon

 Best flows

 Use the Biggs RiverReports trend with Moody and Madras USGS context to understand how the lower river is behaving through the canyon.
-Stable lower-river flows with manageable wind and heat are the best fit; sharp flow changes, brutal afternoon wind, or thermal stress should shorten the day or change the reach.
+Stable lower-river flows with manageable wind and heat are the best fit.
+Sharp flow changes, brutal afternoon wind, or thermal stress should shorten the day or change the reach.

-When to skip
+When to leave

-Skip the day when lower-canyon heat turns fish handling into the weak point, when floating-device or reach-specific rules are unclear, when wind makes safe boat control unrealistic, or when the water you really want is the smaller middle-river canyon instead.
+Skip the day when lower-canyon heat turns fish handling into the weak point, when floating-device or section-by-section rules are unclear, when wind makes safe boat control unrealistic, or when the water you really want is the smaller middle-river canyon instead.

 Local plan